-B.Tech, Bachelor of Technology course is an undergraduate degree awarded to students after 4 years of Engineering study.
+Bachelor of Technology [B.Tech] course is an undergraduate degree awarded to students after 4 years of Engineering study.
 B.Tech full form is Bachelor of Technology.
 The duration of B.Tech course is 4 years.
 Students who have completed 10+2 are eligible to apply for B.Tech course.
 This course helps students in all ways such as developing technical skills, soft skills, and analytical skills.
-There are many reputed institutions/ universities in India which offer B.Tech course in various specialisations such as Electrical Engineering, Electronics & Communication Engineering, Computer Science Engineering, Mechanical Engineering, Civil Engineering, etc. Since the world needs technologist experts in various streams for development, the job scope is always high in demand.
+There are many reputed institutions/ universities in India which offer B.Tech course in various specialisations such as Electrical Engineering, Electronics & Communication Engineering, Computer Science Engineering, Mechanical Engineering, Civil Engineering, etc. Since the world needs technologist experts in various streams for development and B.Tech Jobs is always high in demand.
 B.Tech syllabus focus on the basic engineering concepts, mathematics, information technology, and other subjects that are specific to specialisations.

-Every Student aim is to build a good career and get placed right after graduation.
+Every Student aims to build a good career and get placed right after graduation.
 B.Tech course provides ample career opportunities with good salary packages.
 The average course salary of an aspirant of Bachelor of Technology [B.Tech] is INR 5.91 lakhs per annum.

 |Full Form||Bachelor of Technology|